junfu96/CBLSTM-SNP/README.md

 # Overall Theoretical Conclusion

-The theoretical analysis establishes three important properties of CBLSTM-SNP:
+The theoretical analysis establishes three important properties of CBLSTM-SNP.

-1. **Dynamic Balance**
+## Dynamic Balance

-   Hidden-state evolution is governed by the interaction of memory retention, spike consumption, and adaptive compensation.
+Hidden-state evolution is governed by the interaction of:

-2. **State Boundedness**
+* memory retention,
+* spike consumption,
+* adaptive compensation.

+## State Boundedness

 Hidden states remain uniformly bounded and cannot diverge during long-term recurrent computation.

-3. **Lipschitz Stability**
+## Lipschitz Stability

 Small perturbations in inputs lead to bounded changes in hidden states, ensuring robust and stable temporal modeling.

 Together, these results provide theoretical support for the effectiveness and reliability of the proposed compensation-balanced recurrent architecture.